The Restless Corpse of La Poile

 The Widow of La Poile

-Through the darkness, he made his way to the light.
-As he got closer he could see it was, indeed, a lamp.
-It was glowing through the window of a small, roughly constructed house.
-It seemed to be the only home for some distance.
+Through the darkness, he made his way down a narrow path.
+As he got closer he could see the light was, indeed, a lamp.
+It was illuminating the window of a small, roughly constructed house.

-“In the name of God, whoever you are, come in and mock me no longer!” came a exasperated voice from inside.
+“In the name of God, whoever you are, come in and mock me no longer,” came a exasperated voice from inside.

 Upon seeing the skipper, she left her chair and walked toward him.